Postsecondary Opportunities for High School Students

 How do I know if my degree or credentialing program will be of value in the labor market?

-SCHEV has colleges and universities use data from the Bureau of Labor Statistics (BLS) and the Virginia Employment Commission (VEC) to demonstrate how their proposed programs align with existing employment opportunities in the Commonwealth.
+The State Council of Higher Education for Virginia (SCHEV) asks colleges and universities to use labor market data from the Bureau of Labor Statistics (BLS) and the Virginia Employment Commission (VEC).
+This data helps schools show how their proposed programs match real employment needs in Virginia.

 Where can I find additional information on preparing for college?